UBS launches share-for-share exchange for new holding company

 The change in structure means UBS's businesses can be separated more easily if one ran into trouble without jeopardizing the others, preventing a repeat of 2008 when Swiss taxpayers had to save the bank from huge losses in the United States.

-The previous model of interconnected branches meant the entire business had to be rescued by Swiss taxpayers when it ran up more than $50 billion (31 billion pounds) in U.S. mortgage losses.
+The previous model of interconnected branches meant the entire business had to be rescued by Swiss taxpayers when it ran up more than $50 billion in U.S. mortgage losses.

 (Reporting by Joshua Franklin)